DavesThinkTank/Flash-Gordon-2024/README.md

 # Flash Gordon 2024
-## Version 2025.09
+## Version 2025.10
 ## for the Arduino Mega 2560 Rev3

 The latest release is available from the Flash-Gordon-2024 main page.
 Just click on the green <> Code button, and select Download ZIP.

-The program will display the version number for four seconds when the pinball is turned on, in the Player 1 display (2025) and the Credit window (09).
+The program will display the version number for four seconds when the pinball is turned on, in the Player 1 display (2025) and the Credit window (10).
 If it doesn't, you have the wrong software or the wrong version!
-Also note that, sound files are included in a ZIP file on the main page.

 During these four seconds you should also see a 3, 6, or 5 (W, G, or S) in the Match window, indicating the software is set up for a WAV Trigger, Geeteoh, or Squawk & Talk.
 If it is set up for the wrong sound card, there is a simple change you can make.
 Check out the section titled “Selecting Your Sound Board” in the manual to find out how.
+Also note that, sound files are included in a ZIP file on the main page.

 ### About Flash Gordon 2024